 We are drowning in plastics.

-From bottles to straws, to bags to glitter (yes, glitter), we have lots to do when it comes to stopping single-use plastics.
+But there is still much more to be done.
 It won’t be easy and we’re up against some incredibly powerful forces, but that’s never stopped us from fighting for what’s right.

 Check out our resources to learn more about the threat posed by plastic pollution and how you can take action to make sure Vermont does our part to curb single-use plastics.